ThomasByr/Phoenyx/README.md

 Please refer to [the changelog file](changelog.md) for the full history.

 Migrating to the pymunk library for better physics (and complete support of chapes, joints and constraints).
 Circles, Segments and Polygons have been implemented (either dynamic or static ones).
 Pin joints, slide joints and segment extension have followed.
-Some fixes have been made to the Renderer.
-More example files.
+Some fixes have been added to the Renderer as well as support for images manipulation.

 <details>
-    <summary> v0.3.2:  caching error (click to expand) </summary>
+    <summary> v0.3.3: do a barrel roll (click to expand) </summary>

-* new method for Slider to get the value of the slider if it has been modified (evaluates as None otherwise)
-* fixed error when tried to cache result of non static vectors
-* removed iter method for vectors (be carefull when slicing vectors)
-* new example file, Ramer–Douglas–Peucker line simpification algorithm
-* new example file, convex hull by Chan algorithm (see Graham scan and Jarvis march)
-* new example file, L-system fractal trees
+* you can get rid of a SandBox shape if you want to
+* new methods for the Renderer to handle images
+* new ScrollBar thing (type ``help(phoenyx.scrollbar.ScrollBar)`` to learn more)
+* ScrollBar affects the Renderer view field of the main window
-* fixed drawing method for buttons
+* actual animation for the ScrollBar item
-* made the translate and rotate methods (renderer) additive as they are in Processing and P5
-* the translate function takes rotation and into account (rotate before translating to see the effet, translating before rotating won't have the same effect now, same with scaling)
-* removed wrap method for SandBox since it is not relevent with bodies positions
+* huge typo fix accross the entire repo

 </details>